shinckel/pipex/README.md

 | **`O_TRUNC`** | x | if the file already exists, its contents should be cleared before any data is written to it | ensure that the output file starts with a clean slate |
 | **`O_CREAT`** | x | this flag is used to create the file if it does not exist | |
 | **`close()`** | | it takes an integer parameter representing the file descriptor to close | it is standard that you need to close one of the processes of the pipe, e.g.if you write, close the read end and vice-versa |

-- - `pipe()` is usually used with `fork()` to create a parent-child relationship, where the parent writes data to the pipe, and the child reads the data from the pipe.
-This allows communication and data sharing between the processes.